Speak/TalkJust here for the exercises? Click here.

 Speak and talk are synonyms, but we use them differently.
-Learn the difference with Lingolia’s list of examples and collocations, then put your knowledge to the test in the exercises.
+The key difference is that speak is used in formal, official contexts, while talk is used in informal situations.
+Both verbs are used in specific expressions.
+Learn the difference between them with Lingolia’s list of examples and collocations, then put your knowledge to the test in the free exercises.

 A: Hello, can I speak to Max?